Wi-Fi Now is a free application available for download in the Google Play Store and Amazon Appstore for U.S. Cellular® Android customers only.

 - What is a portal Wi-Fi hotspot and how does Wi-Fi Now work differently than the device Wi-Fi?

-- Portal Hotspots are discoverable and free, but require users to accept terms and conditions.
-When you use Wi-Fi Now you are seamlessly connected to open Hotspots without any action.
-Wi-Fi Now automatically accepts the terms and conditions for the customer.
-Example of Portal Hotspot: Hotel Wi-Fi; Some Starbucks Wi-Fi;
+- Portal Hotspots are discoverable and free, but require users to select these hotspots in the device Wi-Fi scan list, manually connect to them and then manually launch their device browser to accept the terms and conditions of the hotspot.
+When you use Wi-Fi Now, you are seamlessly connected to these portal hotspots without any action.
+Wi-Fi Now automatically accepts the terms and conditions on your behalf.
+Large retail chains (i.e. , department stores, coffee shops, hotels, etc.) commonly use portal based hotspots.

 - What is a Curated Virtual Network (CVN) of hotspots?

-- A CVN is a network comprised of many Wi-Fi access points owned, operated, and maintained by many third parties.
-By curating millions of hotspots and filtering for quality of service, a CVN is a carrier-grade WiFi network with a remarkably large coverage footprint.
+- A CVN is a network comprised of large number of Wi-Fi access points owned, operated , and maintained by many third parties.
+By curating millions of hotspots and filtering for quality of service, a CVN is a high-grade Wi-Fi network with a remarkably large coverage footprint.

 - Does the end user assume all responsibility when connecting with the Wi-Fi Now?